 Building a Supplier Management Process

-Now that we have identified the need and benefits of supplier management for an organization, it is necessary to establish a supplier management process that will guide the organization about the strategies it needs to employ to manage the entire lifecycle of the engaged suppliers.
-Here is a 5-step supplier management process you can follow:
+Now that we have identified the need and benefits of supplier management, it is necessary to establish a supplier management process.
+The process will guide an organization about the strategies it has to employ to manage the entire lifecycle of the engaged suppliers.

 Before you get on-board with your supplier management process, it is important to identify the set of business goals and objectives for which suppliers are required.
 It will highlight what every department requires from third-parties so that you can map the relevant suppliers to every need without duplicating efforts and resources.
 These objectives will also help evaluate supplier performance vis-à-vis the objectives that were communicated to them.